Haimzis/MolesDetective/README.md

 ## Description
 **Moles Detective was developed as a final project of our CS degree**
-its goal is to analyze skin lesions and even identify the cancers in between,
+its goal is to analyze skin lesions and even identify cancerous lesions,
 with personal Mobile devices - by using Deep learning, and some Computer vision methods such as:
 * Semantic Segmentation
 * Classification